5 Things to do in Providence, Rhode Island

 3. Ice skating at Kennedy Plaza

-The winter months still bring fun to the city.
+The cold and snowy winter months still bring forth many opportunities for fun in the city.
 There is a large, well maintained rink, which is located within walking distance from the mall.
 The lights and music add a nice ambiance.
 I find this rink to be a better choice than Frog Pond in Boston; the rink is much less crowded and street parking is easier to find.
 Pricing is quite affordable at just $14 for admission and skates (children $11).

 For more information (including winter hours and prices) visit my Ice Skating in Providence post.

 Friday nights during the summer months, the Providence River is transformed into an artistic delight.
 As multiple bonfires are lit up across the water.
 Waterplace Restaurant offers nice outdoor seating for the event.
 Enjoy music and festivities on a mild summer night in Providence.

 For more information (including summer schedules), visit my Waterfire Providence post.

 Address: 101 Regent Ave Providence, RI 02908

 5. Enjoy a day out at a local park

 Take a nice walk along the Blackstone Boulevard walking path.
 This beautiful 3 mile path is ideal for walkers and joggers.
 Heavily shaded, peaceful, and scenic, a visit to the park is the perfect way to spend a quiet morning enjoying your coffee or tea.
 This park offers a perfect opportunity to get in a little nature, vitamin D, and exercise for the day.